How to use IBM App Connect with Wrike

 Use templates to quickly create flows for Wrike

 Learn how to use App Connect templates to quickly create flows that complete actions on Wrike.
-For example, open the Templates gallery, and then search for Wrike.
+For example, go to the Discover page and search for Wrike.

 Wrike flow in detailed view